Ahmed8881/Filtercam/README.md

 ## 🐛 Known Issues

-- Camera switching may not work on all mobile devices
 - Some filters may not render identically across all browsers
 - WebRTC requires HTTPS in production environments